 The dates given are those of the burials.

 Edward Hyde, 1st Earl of Clarendon, was born on 18 February 1609, a child of Henry Hyde and his wife Mary (Langford).
 The Hyde family of Wiltshire were mostly lawyers by profession.
 He was educated at Magdalen Hall Oxford and also studied law.
 On 4 February 1632 he married Anne Ayliffe but she died a few months later.
-He married secondly at St Margaret's Westminster on 10 July 1634 France Aylesbury and had three children (Henry, Laurence and Edward).
+He married secondly at St Margaret's Westminster on 10 July 1634 Frances Aylesbury and had three children (Henry, Laurence and Edward).
 Frances had been baptised in that church on 25 August 1617.
 He served in Parliament and was present at the battle of Edgehill, being a Royalist during the English Civil War.
 He was knighted in 1643 and made Chancellor of the Exchequer.
 During the Civil War he spent time on the island of Jersey and wrote several works including his History of the Rebellion while on the continent.
 At the restoration of King Charles II he was made Earl of Clarendon in 1661 but was later impeached and banished, ending his days in exile in Rouen in France where he died on 9 December 1674.

 Edward, 3rd Earl of Clarendon, was the only son of Henry and his first wife Theodosia, daughter of Lord Capel.
 He was born in December 1661 and as Viscount Cornbury was governor of New York from 1702-8.
 He had a very bad reputation and "his character and conduct were equally abhorred in both hemispheres".
 He secretly married Catherine O'Brien in 1688 and died in obscurity and debt.
 His only surviving son Edward was baptised in 1691 and as Lord Clifton took his seat in the House of Lords but died of a fever after a drinking bout and was buried on 20 February 1713, unmarried.
-His daughter Theodosia married John Bligh, later Earl of Darnley, in the Abbey on 24 August 1713 and both were buried in the vault, he in 1728 and she, as Baroness Clifton, in 1722.
+His daughter Theodosia married John Bligh, later Earl of Darnley, in the Abbey on 24 August 1713 and both were buried in the vault, he in 1728 and she, as Baroness Clifton of Leighton Bromswold, in 1722.

-Jane, daughter of Sir William Leveson-Gower, married Henry 4th Earl of Clarendon in 1692 and on his death in 1753 the title became extinct.
+Jane, daughter of Sir William Leveson-Gower, married Henry 4th Earl of Clarendon in 1692 and on his death, aged 81, on 10 December 1753 the title became extinct.
 Although Henry's name does not occur in the Abbey burial register it was probable that he was buried in the vault.